vbepipe/Benchmarks-and-Comparative-Analysis-of-Custom-Linear-Layer-Variants-in-Pytorch/README.md

 ## 📌 Author

-Developed by **Vinayak** as part of ongoing experimentation in neural network architecture design.
+Developed by **Vinayak Patel** as part of ongoing experimentation in neural network architecture design.